postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 Continue seeing the organge edge, while on its right has a polygon build by the edges, on the left is the Universal Face.

-When we want to analyze any edge, and we need to see it from a certain perspective, is always looking the edge in forward, never in backward!
+When we want to analyze any edge, and we need to see it from a the edge perspective, is always looking the edge in forward, never in backward!

 Which are all the next edges?
 Looking forward we go from start node to the end node, all the edges who start or ends in the end node of the edge!